department-of-veterans-affairs/vagov-content/pages/decision-reviews/supplemental-claim.md

 You don’t need to do anything while you’re waiting unless VA sends you a letter asking for more information.
 If VA schedules exams for you, be sure not to miss them.

-<a href="/claim-or-appeal-status/" class="usa-button-primary">Track the Status of Your Claim</a>
+<a href="/claim-or-appeal-status/" class="usa-button-primary">Track the status of your claim</a>

 ## What if I need help?
 A Veterans Service Organization or VA-accredited attorney or agent can help you request a decision review.
 <br>
 [Get help requesting a decision review](/decision-reviews/get-help-with-review-request/)